demiglace0505/myawesomeportfolio/README.md

 API_POROTOCOL=http
 ```

-We also need to install the plugin `gatsby-plugin-netlify` and add it to gatsby-config
+We also need to install the plugin `gatsby-plugin-netlify` and add it to gatsby-config.

 Before uploading to Netlify, we first need to push our code into an online repository.
 We need to configure such that a deploy is made everytime a change is made to master.
 The build command will be